The COSINE-100 Liquid Scintillator Veto System: Gain fluctuation and correction

 \section{Gain fluctuation and correction}

-The LS gain can be monitored by tracking a Compton edge of $^{40}$K over time.
-To quantitatively evaluate the LS gain, we fit the Compton edge of $^{40}$K found in the LS spectrum with the following function,
+Fluctuations in the LS veto gain can be monitored by tracking the Compton edge of $^{40}$K over time.
+To quantitatively evaluate the LS veto gain fluctuations, we fit the Compton edge of the 1,460 keV $\gamma$-ray found in the LS spectrum with the following phenomenological function,

-and extract the $p_{2}$ parameter which represents a location of the Compton edge.
-The plot of the parameter $p_{2}$ as a function of time is shown in Fig.~\ref{fig:lsgain_before}, and it was observed that the gain slowly starts to decrease from the beginning of the physics run and it hits the minimum at around early April 2017 while the gain fluctuates in between.
-Then the gain increases back to ~85\% of the original gain at around late June 2017, and has been slowly dropping since.
+and extract the $p_{2}$ parameter, which represents the location of the Compton edge.
+The plot of the parameter $p_{2}$ as a function of time is shown in Figure~\ref{fig:lsgain_before}.
+We was observed that the gain slowly decreased from the beginning of the physics run, hitting a minimum in early April 2017.
+The gain then increased to ~85\% of its original value around late June 2017, and has been slowly decreasing since.

-We have not found the cause of this behavior, as there are only limited information of LS system that can be gained from the current detector DAQ configuration where we only save charge sum of a triggered event.
-However, it is important to correct the LS gain as it will impact the signal event selection of COSINE-100.
-We took the $p_{2}$ parameter from the LS spectrum of the first dataset of the physics run as a reference, then corrected the rest of the datasets by correcting the same fit parameter.
-The fit parameters from the corrected LS spectrum as a function of time can be found in Fig.~\ref{fig:lsgain_after} where the trend is improved after the correction.
+We have not yet found the cause of this behavior, as the current DAQ configuration, which only saves the charge sum of a triggered event, only provides limited information about the behaviour of the LS veto system.
+Nonetheless, it is important to correct for gain shifts in the LS veto as it will impact the signal event selection of COSINE-100 if untreated.
+We used the fitted $p_{2}$ parameter from the LS spectrum of the first dataset of the physics run as a reference value and corrected each subsequent dataset by applying correction factor to match the the $p_2$ parameter.
+The $p_2$ parameter from the corrected LS spectrum as a function of time for each dataset can be found in Figure~\ref{fig:lsgain_after}, which illustrates the increase LS veto energy scale stability provided by the gain correction.